Risks of New LLMs:

 -

-- Explanation: Bespoke models carry the risk of not meeting expectations if not architected or trained adeptly.
+Potential for underperformance if not correctly built or trained. - Explanation: Bespoke models carry the risk of not meeting expectations if not architected or trained adeptly.

 - Example: An insurance firm's in-house LLM might struggle with claims processing if not exposed to a diverse set of claim scenarios during training.